 Applications selected for phase 2 are peer-reviewed.
 All candidates selected for phase 2 are invited to an interview to present their research project and career plan.
-The panel will also evaluate your ability to deliver a clear and concise presentation and to defend your project.
+The presentation is followed by Q&A session with the panel.
 The interviews are held in June.
-Candidates will be informed about the final decision of phase 2 around the end of August.
+Candidates will be officially informed about the final decision of phase 2 around the end of August.
+For more details on the evaluation procedure see:

-For more details on the evaluation procedure see: Evaluation procedure - this is how we select and co-referees and the comparison and discussion of applications by the evaluation body, a small share of applications may emerge that are of equal quality and equally worthy of funding.
+Evaluation procedure - this is how we select

+The SNSF subjects all applications for an Ambizione grant to a stringent scientific evaluation procedure and rates them based on pre-defined criteria at its due discretion.
+Based on assessments by referees and co-referees and the comparison and discussion of applications by the evaluation body, a small share of applications may emerge that are of equal quality and equally worthy of funding.
 As no further differentiation is possible, decisions for this group of applications will be reached by drawing lots according to Article 23 paragraph 6 of the Organisational Regulations of the National Research Council.
 Applicants affected by this procedure are informed accordingly in the decision letter.
 The letter includes a justification for applicants who are excluded as a result of the procedure.